How to Customize Protocols

 Note

-Workerman will attempt to load protocols under the Protocols namespace.
-For example, new Worker('JsonNL://0.0.0.0:1234') will attempt to load the Protocols\JsonNL protocol.
+Workerman will attempt to load protocols under the Protocols namespace, for example, new Worker('JsonNL://0.0.0.0:1234') will attempt to load the Protocols\JsonNL protocol.

-Protocol Interface Explanation
+Protocol Interface Description

 namespace Workerman\Protocols;